High Rise Window Cleaning | RayAccess, Inc.

-- With Rope Access there is less need for the use of scaffolding or heavy equipment.
-Rope access is a safer, less disruptive, and faster alternative to conventional access methods.
+- With Rope Access, there is less need for the use of scaffolding or heavy equipment.
+Rope access is a safer, less disruptive, and a faster alternative to conventional access methods.

 - Rope access is not very effective for tall buildings higher than 15 floors.
 Rope stretching and wind becomes a factor if the work requires solid support.

 - Rope access drop coverage is much less compared to a suspended platform where up to 30ft can be covered.

 - There is an ongoing regulatory debate if Rope Access is approved by Cal-OSHA for window cleaning.

 RayAccess technicians perform window washing services in compliance with Cal-Osha for access methods with standards and regulations including:

 - Powered Platforms

 - Manual Boatswain’s Chairs and Controlled Descent Apparatus

 Safety Record on Rope Access:

 Industrial Rope Access has the lowest accident rate compared to all other access methods in working at height.
 The main reason is that Industrial Rope Access has stringent standards guided by SPRAT and IRATA which require a very high level of training for each technician with independent assessment as well as the implementation of Rope Access and Safety program on the company level.